Kubernetes Operator

 - The deployment is in the same namespace as the managed secret

-- The deployment has the
+- The deployment is of the

 secrets.doppler.com/reload